Joe Miller (actor): Other references to Miller

 Joe Miller was referred to in Charles Dickens' A Christmas Carol (1843), by the character Scrooge, who remarks "Joe Miller never made such a joke as sending [the turkey] to Bob's will be!"
 Dickens also references Joe-Millerism in Sketches by Boz, in chapter 1 of The Boarding-house.

 George Grossmith and Weedon Grossmith's 1892 comic novel, The Diary of a Nobody also makes reference to Joe Miller when Lupin, son of the chief protagonist and diary writer, Mr. Pooter, sarcastically states, "Bravo Joe Miller" in response to one of Mr. Pooter's failed jokes.

 Joe Miller was also referred to in James Joyce's "Ulysses" (1922) in the limerick that Lenehan whispers during the Aeolus episode to Stephen Dedalus, the last line of which is "I can't see the Joe Miller.
 Can you?".

 Isaac Asimov refers to Joe Miller's joke book on page 552 of Asimov's Guide to Shakespeare.
 The work is used in his explanation of Beatrice's barb toward Benedick in Much Ado About Nothing—Act II, scene i, lines 128–130.

 According to Leonard Feinberg, the 1734 edition contains one of the oldest examples of gallows humor.

 In the 1940 short film, One for the Book, in which characters emerge from famous books, one of the characters is Joe Miller, emerging from his joke book.

 The 1948 Merrie Melodies cartoon Daffy Dilly, the character Daffy Duck works as a street vendor selling, among other items, copies of a Joe Miller joke book.

+According to biographer Carl Sandburg, Abraham Lincoln read Joe Miller and "repeated some of the jokes though he had a thousand fresher ones of his own."